MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 ---

 # Example 2.3: Creation of Module Help
-Generating help of a macro module is part of the video about macro modules from [Example 2: Creation of global macro modules](tutorials/basicmechanisms/macromodules/globalmacromodules)
+Generating help of a macro module is part of the video about macro modules from [Example 2: Creation of Global Macro Modules](tutorials/basicmechanisms/macromodules/globalmacromodules)
 {{< youtube "M4HnA0d1V5k">}}

 ## Introduction